sheikhmashfiqrahman/JUMBE_APP/README.md

 ### Check [ApplicationScreenshot folder](Screenshots)

+- Inside the folder a snapshot of how the api work has been shown.

 ## Local setup and testing

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.